vycke/cogwheel/README.md

 ## Guarded transitions

 Transitions can also be guarded.
 This allows you to add a condition that needs to pass, in order for the transition to successfully fire.
 Guards are basically functions that should return a boolean.
 They have access to the interal context of the machine.
+When the guard evaluates as `true`, the transition is allowed.

 ```js
 const config = {